iapyeh/sshscript/v2/tutorial.md

 ```

-### ⏚🐍 Invoke an interactive console on localhost using the SSHScript module
+### ⏚🐍 Invoke an interactive root console on localhost using the SSHScript module

 ```
 import sshscript